Appdynamics/openshift-appdynamics-jboss-cartridge/README.md

 ```
 Make sure you have the ports opened for SSL (default:8181) and non-ssl (default:8090) configurations.

-Please note that the AppDynamics NodeName will be picked up as the Gear UUID and the ApplicationName will be picked up from the user assigned name of the application .
+Please note that the AppDynamics NodeName will be picked up as the Gear UUID (OPENSHIFT_GEAR_UUID) )and the ApplicationName will be picked up from the user assigned name of the application (OPENSHIFT_APP_NAME).

 The application has to be restarted either by using the above restart command or by pushing code which would inherently restart the application.